-MySQL compatibility means that the applications, drivers, code, tools and features which you use in your MySQL databases today are already available in Amazon Aurora with little or no change.
-Certain features of MySQL like MyISAM storage engine is not available.
-The version 5.6 and 5.7 of MySQL is both available with Amazon Aurora.
+MySQL compatibility means that the applications, drivers, code, tools, and features that you use in your MySQL databases are already available on Amazon Aurora with little or no change.
+Certain features of MySQL, such as the MyISAM storage engine, are not available.
+Both Version 5.6 and 5.7 of MySQL are available on Amazon Aurora.

 PostgreSQL Compatibility on Amazon Aurora

-The same goes here as the MySQL compatible Aurora.
-The code, drivers, applications, tools, and features that PostgreSQL provide is already available with Aurora with little or no change.
-PostgreSQL 9.6 and 10 is available with Aurora and using it’s extensions you can establish connections between them and move databases across the Aurora and your local engine.
+The same goes for MySQL’s compatibility on Aurora.
+The code, drivers, applications, tools, and features that PostgreSQL provides are already available on Aurora with little or no change.
+PostgreSQL 9.6 and PostgreSQL10 are available on Aurora, and you can establish connections between them and move databases across Aurora and your local engine by using extensions.

-But to connect and configure an Aurora relational database?
+But what to do to connect and configure an Aurora relational database?

-To configure the Aurora relational database, you just have to follow the same steps as the hands-on in the Amazon RDS blog but you just have to change the database engine to Aurora.
+To configure an Aurora relational database, you just have to follow the same steps as the hands-on in the Amazon RDS blog but you just have to change the database engine to Aurora.

-There is no free tier eligibility for Aurora right now like the other RDS engines.
-Because Aurora does not provide micro instances.
+There is no free tier eligibility for Aurora right now like other RDS engines.
+This is because Aurora does not provide micro instances.